top of page

 Flavor profile: nut, caramel, yogurt, stone fruit, tamarind, tart cherries.

-Unfermented cacao for drinking chocolate
+Ceremonial cacao for drinking chocolate

 “Cacao lavado” is the traditional way of processing cacao in Mexico since times immemorial.
 Farmers crack the pods right after harvest and the “wet” beans are extracted and washed in order to remove the cacao pulp manually.
 The beans are then sun dried and develop the distinct reddish and uniform color of “cacao lavado”.